History of homosexuality in American film: World War II era to 1960s

-During this post-war era, mainstream American cinema might advocate tolerance for eccentric, sensitive young men, wrongly, accused of homosexuality, such as in the film adaptation of Tea and Sympathy (1956), but gay characters were frequently eliminated from the final cut of the film or depicted as dangerous misfits who would fall prey to a well-deserved violent end.
+During this post-war era, mainstream American cinema might have advocated tolerance for eccentric, sensitive young men wrongly accused of homosexuality, such as in the film adaptation of Tea and Sympathy (1956), but gay characters were frequently eliminated from the final cut of the film or depicted as dangerous misfits who would fall prey to a well-deserved violent end.
 Others had homosexual themes almost completely removed such as in the 1958 film adaptation of Cat on a Hot Tin Roof.
-An early example of homoeroticism in American film was 1954's The Strange One.
+An early example of homoeroticism in American film was 1957's The Strange One.

 The code was relaxed somewhat after 1961, and the next year William Wyler remade a more faithful adaptation of The Children's Hour with Audrey Hepburn and Shirley MacLaine.
 After MacLaine's character admits her love for Hepburn's, she hangs herself; this set a precedent for miserable endings in films addressing homosexuality.
 Advise & Consent (1962) depicted a married senator who is being blackmailed over a wartime homosexual affair, and was the first mainstream American movie to show a gay bar.

 The film Lawrence of Arabia in 1962, widely seen as one of the best films ever created, was revolutionary for several reasons including depicting not only a character who is heavily implied to be gay, but also implying a relationship between two men.
 Though T.E.
 Lawrence's sexuality remains ambiguous, director David Lean had Peter O'Toole play his version of the desert hero as a gay man.
 Beyond this, Lean also implied a relationship between Lawrence and his companion Sherif Ali, played by Omar Sharif.
 Years later, when asked about the homosexuality in his hit film, Lean commented, "Throughout, Lawrence was very, if not entirely, homosexual.
 We thought we were being very daring at the time: Lawrence and Omar..."
 This is one of the first examples of an LGBT+ film being a box office success without an incredible amount of innuendo to disguise the homosexual nature of the film.
-The Best Man (1964), where a character, played by Shelley Berman, is accused of being homosexual, was the first American film to use the word "homosexual".
+The Best Man (1964), where a character, played by Cliff Robertson, is accused of being homosexual, was the first American film to use the word "homosexual".

 Brock Peters played one of the first expressly homosexual characters in an American film in The Pawnbroker in 1964.
 Inside Daisy Clover in 1965, based on the novel of the same name, was another early example to depict an expressly gay or bisexual character who, while forced to marry a woman for his career, is not uncomfortable with his sexual orientation and does not commit suicide or fall victim to murder.
 Yet, beyond a few lines of dialogue, the character's bisexuality was largely restricted to bits of subtext and innuendo.